AlexeyKiselyov/food-shop/README.md

 2.  <a href = "https://nodejs.org/uk" target="_blank" rel="noreferrer noopener">You
     need NODE.js.</a>

-3. Write in terminal `cd food-shop`.
+3. Write in terminal `cd food-shop` to get into the current directory.

-4. Write in terminal `npm start`.
+4. Write in terminal `npm i` to install all npm packages.

+5. Write in terminal `npm start` to run the application.

     Runs the app in the development mode.
     Open [http://localhost:3000](http://localhost:3000) to view it in your